Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 • Call ahead — some store managers may make accommodations at their discretion.

-• Consider upgrading to a Psychiatric Service Dog — if a licensed mental health professional determines your condition warrants it, a PSD trained to perform specific tasks would have full ADA public access rights.
+• Consider a Psychiatric Service Dog (PSD) — if a licensed mental health professional determines your condition qualifies, a PSD trained to perform specific disability-related tasks has full ADA public access rights, including entry to REI.
+Unlike ESAs, PSDs are recognized under the ADA.

 RealESALetter.com can connect you with a licensed mental health professional to assess your eligibility for both an ESA letter and a PSD letter.